-The most common onboarding problem is expecting consumers to accomplish too much right away.
+The most common onboarding problem is expecting consumers to accomplish too much immediately.
 Make each step in the process as short and easy as possible to avoid onboarding confusion.

-Dropbox is an application that allows users to upload only one single file after another instead of prompting users to select and upload several files all at the same time.
+Dropbox is an application that allows users to upload only one file after another instead of prompting users to select and upload several files simultaneously.

 The remaining steps are also equally specific.
-Instead of reminding people that they can share files, Dropbox, for example, provides you a small task which is to share only one file.
+Instead of reminding people that they can share files, Dropbox, for example, provides you with a small task: sharing only one file.

 - Limiting Important Information

-There are many websites or applications that ask too much information from users even if they are not relevant.
-If it does not provide value to you or your customers, consider not asking the info.
+Many websites or applications ask for too much information from users, even if they are irrelevant.
+If it does not provide value to you or your customers, consider not asking for the info.

-Travelzoo is an application that publishes travels, entertainment packages, and local deals.
-Through this app, you can book your flights and hotels easily, as well as locate nearby restaurants and many more.
+Travelzoo is an application that publishes travel, entertainment packages, and local deals.
+This app allows you to easily book flights and hotels, locate nearby restaurants, and more.
 Thus, it only asks you for two important details – your email address and zip code.

 - Building Relationships

-To really acquire success, it is important that you understand what success means to your customers.
-Asking the consumer is the most ideal method to understand this.
+To acquire success, you must understand what success means to your customers.
+Asking the consumer is the ideal method to understand this.

-That’s exactly what they do at Groove with every new user’s initial onboarding email.
-Examples include “I wanted a help desk to assist us to prevent missing service emails,” “we needed something to help us address clients’ concerns quicker.”
+They do that at Groove with every new user’s initial onboarding email.
+Examples include “I wanted a help desk to prevent missing service emails” and “We needed something to help us address clients’ concerns quicker.”

 For many customers, the meaning of success is contained in many of these comments.
 Once the app knows that, it’s much easier to see what the product needs to do in the initial phases.

-Many of the companies mentioned above may have different methods of attaining success in their onboarding practices.
-However they are, it is important that they constantly find ways to test and improve them.
+Many companies mentioned above may have different methods of attaining success in their onboarding practices.
+However they are, they must constantly find ways to test and improve them.

-Through this article, you can be guided in figuring out what works best for your customers and how you can keep them coming back to your products and services.
+This article guides you in figuring out what works best for your customers and how to keep them returning to your products and services.